guodong/torchft/torchft/futures/Futures_Tricky.md

 1. For a single `interruptable_future`, do I need to lock it when modifying the underlying future?
 Or this is actually not needed?

+My current idea is the following:

+I definitely need to lock it when I do _FAILURE_MANAGER.register(IMMEDIATE_INTERRUPT_EVENT), since my IMMEDIATE INTERRUPT event is total
+- But for all the other methods acting on the future, then, I need to check whether my current future is good or not.

+For add_timeout, I should also have the lock for the whole thing to go through.

+For wait, it is weird because I should have the lock when I do current_future.wait().
+The problem here is that it is waiting on the older one.

+My current strategy is the following:

+Every time I call add_timeout or immediate_interrupt, I return a new future.
+This new future's

+I think I figured out the strategy:

+Whenever I add timeout, I should return a new timed_fut object.
+Howver, whenever I am doing anything else.
+I shoudln't.